Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach

-The basic idea behind CBI can be illustrated with a simple application from \cite{zhao_assessing_2019}.
-When assessing an on-demand system, suppose an assessor seeks to justify dependability claims in terms of the probability $X$ of \textit{the system failing on a randomly chosen demand}\footnote{We follow accepted convention: uppercase letters for random variables (e.g. $X$), and lowercase letters for their realisations (e.g. $x$).}. $X$, the system's unknown failure-rate, defines a \emph{Bernoulli} trial -- i.e. the system either fails (with probability $X$) or succeeds (with probability $1-X$) on each demand it (randomly) receives during operation.
-The demands arise according to a distribution called the \emph{operational profile}.
+Consider the following scenario from \cite{zhao_assessing_2019}.
+An on-demand system is subjected to operational testing, to determine if its \textit{probability of failing on a randomly occurring demand} (i.e. \emph{pfe}) is acceptably low.
+Let $X$ be this unknown \emph{pfe} -- i.e. on a random demand, the system fails (with probability $X$) or succeeds (with probability $1-X$).
+Demands occur randomly according to an \emph{operational profile}, see \cite{musa_operational_1993}.

-Suppose that, before the system is subjected to operational testing, the assessor has sufficient evidence to fully specify a \textit{prior distribution} $F(x)$ representing their beliefs about $X$.
-And when the system eventually undergoes operational testing, the assessor observes the system successfully handle all of $n$ ``\emph{independent and identically distributed}'' (i.i.d.) demands during operation\footnote{The CBI model in \cite{zhao_assessing_2019} is more general than how it is presented here -- for brevity, we only present the special case when the system exhibits no failures. }.
-For this Bernoulli failure process, the probability of observing these successes -- the likelihood function -- takes the form $L(x;n)=(1-x)^n$.
-Let $b$ be a required upper bound on $X$ which an assessor seeks to claim with some confidence.
-In light of all the evidence, the assessor's confidence in $X$ being no larger than $b$ is:
+Before operational testing, an assessor might have sufficient evidence to fully specify a \textit{prior distribution} representing their beliefs about which values of $X$ are likely to be the true value, and which values aren't.
+During operational testing, the system correctly responds to all $n$ demands that occur -- these successes are assumed to occur in an ``\emph{independent and identically distributed}'' (i.i.d.) manner .
+If the value of $X$ is $x$ then the probability of observing these successes is $L(x;n)=(1-x)^n$.
+Let $b$ be a required upper bound on $X$.
+The assessor's confidence (after seeing the successes) in $X$ being no larger than $b$ is:

 where ${\bf 1}_{\tt S}$ is an indicator function---it equals 1 when predicate ${\tt S}$ is true, and 0 otherwise.